 Rome is among the most beautiful and thrilling cities nested in Southern Europe that experiences a footfall of no less than 7 million tourists each year.
-You will be thrilled to choose among the wide array of masterpieces, extraordinary architecture, and stories of ancient times.
-An eternal icon of Rome that generates attraction, is the Colosseum.
-It was once used to be the site of an artificial lake that was drained to make way for the Colosseum signifying the end of a tyrannical rule.
+You will be thrilled to choose from the wide array of masterpieces, extraordinary architecture, and stories of ancient times.
+An eternal icon of Rome that generates attraction, is the Roman Colosseum.
+It was once used to be the site of an artificial lake that was drained to make way for the Roman Colosseum signifying the end of a tyrannical rule.
 The Colosseum Rome was structured to accommodate a total of 70000 guests of which 60000 could be seated while the rest 10000 could stand.
 The Colosseum architecture from the outside looks equivalent to a 12-storied building as it has arches and columns depicted in various styles.

 The bottom level is of Tuscan style, the top is of Corinthian whereas the middle level showcases the Ionic style.
 The Colosseum Rome is seen particularly white in color but the Arena is built using black & red blocks of stone.
 The floor of the Arena was wooden that was covered with sand to avert soldiers from slipping.
-The soldiers used to enter the Arena from a Gate of Life and the Gate of Death was for the exit of the soldiers who died during the fight.
-One can explore all these areas during the visit to the Colosseum of Rome and learn all about the ancient times and the history behind the architecture.
+The soldiers used to enter the Coliseum Arena from a Gate of Life and the Gate of Death was for the exit of the soldiers who died during the fight.
+One can explore all these areas during the visit to the Colosseum, Rome, and learn all about ancient times and the history behind the architectureo of Colleseum.

 Although the fallen stone was utilized to build structures all throughout Rome, the original levels of pillars and arches can still be seen on the north side.
 The first story is Doric, the middle is Ionic, and the top is Corinthian.
 What looks to be the Colosseum's outside wall is really the ancient inner wall.
 Only parts of the four major entrances' original reliefs remain.